subugoe/pubdev_docker/README.md

 ## TODO list

-  * Currently the debugger seems to be stuck in the frameworks
+  * Currently the debugger seems to be stuck in the frameworks, pass the debugging module directly to `Plack`.

 # Release Notes